TOP 4 Key Differences Between a Trial Balance and Balance Sheet

 Reporting level

-The Balance Sheet, a final report in the accounting process, contrasts with the trial balance sheet, which is used for conducting other reports including a profit and loss statement and balance sheet.
+The Balance Sheet, a final report in the accounting process, contrasts with the trial balance sheet, which is used for conducting other reports including a profit and loss statement (also known as the income statement) and balance sheet.

 Standard & Format